noxdafox/pebble/doc/index.rst

    A Pool allows to schedule jobs into a Pool of Processes which will perform them concurrently.
    Process pools work as well as a *context manager*.

    *max_workers* is an integer representing the amount of desired process workers managed by the pool.
-If *max_tasks* is a number greater than zero each worker will be restarted after performing an equal amount of tasks.
+If *max_tasks* is a number greater than zero, each worker will be restarted after performing an equal amount of tasks.
    *initializer* must be callable, if passed, it will be called every time a worker is started, receiving *initargs* as arguments.

    .. data:: active